Credit listing

 Don’t agree with your credit listing?

-Do you think something is incorrect, or do you disagree with the BKR listing we reported?
-We are happy to look into this for you.
+Is something incorrect, or do you disagree with the BKR registration we reported?
+We’re happy to look into this for you.
+You can submit a BKR request using the link to the form at the bottom of this page.

-- You believe something is incorrect in the BKR registration we have reported.
+- If you think something is wrong with the BKR registration we reported.

-- You want to have the negative credit listing we reported removed.
+- If you want to have a negative BKR registration we reported removed.

 Why you should choose ABN AMRO for your loan